 Your little baby is growing rapidly!
-He or she is approximately 3.4 inches in length this week or the size of a naval orange, measuring from crown to rump.
+He or she is approximately 3.4 inches in length this week or the size of a lemon as opposed to a kiwi in week 13, measuring from crown to rump.
 By the end of this week, your baby will weigh close to 2 ounces.
 There are quite a few things happening this week with your baby-on-the-way.
 He or she already has all twenty teeth waiting just beneath the gums.
 It will be a while yet before you have to worry about teething troubles, though!
 Your baby’s neck is now complete and continues to get longer.
 The chin no longer rests on the chest at this point.
 If you haven’t heard your baby’s heartbeat yet, you will get to this week, if you have a prenatal appointment.
 Your doctor or midwife would use a device called a “Doppler”, because it’s still too early to hear the heartbeat using a stethoscope.

 Your baby is making more and more cute facial expressions now and besides facial muscles, many other muscles are working (with the help of the brain and joints), to allow your baby to move about in the amniotic fluid.
 Your baby is very active in there, but you most likely won’t feel the first movements (called “quickening”) until closer to 18 weeks or more, especially if this is your very first pregnancy.
 These sensations feel almost like fluttering butterflies or even similar to a gas bubble.
 A few women claim they have felt quickening beginning as early as this week, but if you don’t feel anything now, it’s because it’s just too early and your little one is too tiny.
 Soon, you will be aware of your baby kicking, stretching out and even hiccupping!